bmcnpnr/ecommerce-order-service/README.md

 # ecommerce-order-service
-I will develop an e commerce website backend (project is suggested by ChatGPT) to develop my azure, microservices and kubernetes experience
+I will develop an e-commerce website backend (project is suggested by ChatGPT) to develop my azure, microservices and kubernetes experience